svioletg/viMusBot/README.md

 I must stress that I'm a hobbyist programmer first and foremost, and this is far from a perfect project - there's probably better options, my coding is fairly messy, etc.; that being aside, feel free to run it yourself, fork the project, or even contribute!
 While I certainly won't have all the answers, please feel free to submit an issue if you're having trouble using anything.

+**IMPORTANT:** If you're downloading from this repository, *always* download from either the releases page or the **master** branch.
+The **dev** branch is for keeping track of incremental work-in-progress changes that are *not* suitable for general use, and are typically unstable or non-functioning.

 To run this yourself you'll need:
 - A minimum of Python 3.7 (according to [vermin](https://pypi.org/project/vermin/)), but the latest version is recommended
     - If you're on Windows using the installer, make sure to check the "Add Python 3.x to PATH" box.
 Linux should do this automatically.